NIST 800-53 vs FSSC 22000

 - Additional requirements for food defense and fraud

-- Covers full food chain categories B-K
+- Covers specific food chain categories B-K

 - Mandates food safety culture objectives